sanjay-azad/home/c1/awaken.md

 # Awakening

 We have to stop running an an auto-pilot mode.
-Although subconcious cognition and decision making is very much crucial for our development and existence, but with due respect to the subconcious mind, we have to review and recognize how our subconcious has been fed.
+Although subconscious cognition and decision making is very much crucial for our development and existence, but with due respect to the subconscious mind, we have to review and recognize how our subconscious has been fed.

 It's good to minimise energy wastage on proper thinking and decision making in our day-today tasks.
 But once we start becoming aware, we start losing the urge to frame things in our boundary, we start realising that the boundary we have created through our subconciens identifications is the cause of many of our sufferings.